Spotting scams.

 Online, phone

-To get you to send funds on the pretext of purchasing goods or equipment associated with the role or to share your personal banking information are some examples of employment scams.
+To get you to send funds on the pretext of purchasing goods or equipment associate with the role or to share your personal banking information are some examples of employments scams.

-To get you to send funds on the pretext of purchasing goods or equipment associated with the role or to share your personal banking information are some examples of employment scams.
+To get you to send funds on the pretext of purchasing goods or equipment associate with the role or to share your personal banking information are some examples of employments scams.

 Being convinced into thinking you’re in trouble.